*This blog was updated on 12/04/18. This was to take into account changes to our application process.

 - Annual financial accounts.

 Applicant organisations don’t have to be registered charities.
-They just have to have social aims, and meet our basic conditions laid out above.
+They just have to have charitable or social aims, and meet our basic requirements laid out above.
+You can read more about these requirements here.

-What type of activities can faith-based organisations use Big Lottery Fund grants for?
+What type of activities can faith-based organisations use The National Lottery Community Fund grants for?

 Faith-based organisations can apply to run the same kinds of activities as any other groups applying.